Opinion | In Zimbabwe, a long-reigning dictator is gone — but press freedom still suffers

 The authorities began threatening him publicly in June.
 As he and other critics of the government have grown increasingly angry about the dire state of the press, they have taken to social media to air their discontent.

 “Hopewell used social media to push the narrative that the government was failing and was corrupt,” Quintal said.
-“It escalated when he started pointing fingers at Emerson’s family as corrupt around covid-19 resources.
+“It escalated when he started pointing fingers at Emmerson’s family as corrupt around covid-19 resources.
 He knew he was being targeted.”

 The harassment, public shaming and attempts to discredit Chin’ono’s work follow similar patterns we have reported on in recent years in Latin America, the Middle East and South Asia.
 Few regions appear to be immune.